-- You must wear shoes, knee pads, gloves, and helmet. - Be aware of the rules regarding passing, dismounts, illegal riding, and protests.
+- You must wear shoes, knee pads, gloves, and helmet. - Cyclocross has wheel size and gearing requirements that you need to be aware of. - Be aware of the rules regarding passing, dismounts, illegal riding, and protests.

 Riders must wear shoes, knee pads, gloves/wrist-guards and a helmet (see definitions in chapter 1D.1).